r4tangUCSD/league-red-vs-blue/README.md

 P-value: 0.106

 We fail to reject the null hypothesis.
+It seems that the final model performs fairly between matches from different tiers of professional play.